-These questions lead me to begin outlining the contours to an alternative way of thinking and knowing and so arrive at processual knowing that might escape the modernist thirst for classification.
-While path dependence, as conventionally conceived, presents an avenue for overcoming the lack of historical contingency in mainstream organisational theories, it does not maintain an opening for forming.
-Here is where actor-network theory comes in to not only argue that organisational forming is ongoing, but also show how it is made unrecognizable by our modes of theorising.
-Of particular interest to this framing is the re-articulation of path dependence as a constructivist endeavour, incorporating the concept into actor-network theory through its reconsideration as 'irreversibilility'.
+The organizational theory literature has identified the emergence and evolution of organizational forms as a critical issue to be addressed, yet new ways of looking at organizational form have yet to be addressed and there are concerns about the largely ahistorical and aprocessual character of much organizational theorizing.
+While path dependence, as conventionally conceived, presents an avenue for overcoming the lack of historical contingency in mainstream organizational theories, it does not maintain an opening for forming.
+Here is where actor-network theory comes in to not only argue that organizational forming is ongoing, but also show how it is made unrecognizable by our modes of theorizing.
+Of particular interest to this framing is the re-articulation of path dependence as a constructivist endeavor, incorporating the concept into actor-network theory through its reconsideration as 'irreversibilility'.

-RETHINKING THE ORGANISATIONAL: FROM 'FORM' TO 'FORMING'
+RETHINKING THE ORGANIZATIONAL: FROM 'FORM' TO 'FORMING'

-Taking the view that "[w]here new organizational forms come from is one of the central questions of organizational theory" (Rao, 1998: 912) and has been since Weber's (1946, 1947) formulation of the ideal-type bureaucracy, I seek to address some of the concerns with extant ways of theorising the organisational.
-As noted by Donnelly (2007), the literature has identified emergence and evolution of new organisational forms as a critical issue to be addressed (e.g., Academy of Management Journal, 2001; Child & McGrath, 2001; Daft & Lewin, 1993; DiMaggio, 2001; Foss, 2002; Graetz & Smith, 2006; McSweeney, 2006; Organization Science, 1999; Palmer, Benveniste & Dunford, 2007; Pettigrew, Whittington, Melin, Sanchez-Runde, van den Bosch, Ruigrok & Numagami, 2003; Romanelli, 1991), often presenting the issue as being driven by 'new times,' yet what is more evident in the literature is that the need for new ways of looking at organisational form, be it 'old' or 'new,' has yet to be addressed.
-It has also raised concerns about the largely ahistorical and aprocessual character of much organisational theorising, and lamented the dearth of empirical work that is historical and processual in character.
+Taking the view that "[w]here new organizational forms come from is one of the central questions of organizational theory" (Rao, 1998: 912) and has been since Weber's (1946, 1947) formulation of the ideal-type bureaucracy, I seek to address some of the concerns with extant ways of theorizing the organizational.
+As noted by Donnelly (2007), the literature has identified emergence and evolution of new organizational forms as a critical issue to be addressed, often presenting the issue as being driven by 'new times,' yet what is more evident in the literature is that the need for new ways of looking at organizational form, be it 'old' or 'new,' has yet to be addressed.
+It has also raised concerns about the largely ahistorical and aprocessual character of much organizational theorizing, and lamented the dearth of empirical work that is historical and processual in character.
+Linking the concerns of both Daft and Lewin (1993) and Zald (1993), I seek to contribute to the discussion through incorporating process and history to help us understand organizational form(ing), both old and new, in so doing following through on the argument for knowing the organizational as an ongoing process.